Panasonic G5 versus Panasonic GX1

 Body comparison: Panasonic G5 vs Panasonic GX1

 The side-by-side display below illustrates the physical size and weight of the Panasonic G5 and the Panasonic GX1.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G5 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX1 is considerably smaller (77 percent) than the Panasonic G5.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX1 is notably smaller (21 percent) than the Panasonic G5.
 Moreover, the GX1 is markedly lighter (20 percent) than the G5.
 In this context, it is worth noting that neither the G5 nor the GX1 are weather-sealed.